charliecalvert/CloudNotes/Assignments/Isit320Midterm2015.md

 ## What to Test

+And the test runs should look a bit like this:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PCqDX047PdI" frameborder="0" allowfullscreen></iframe>

 There is a folder called **$ELF_TEMPLATES/UnitTest/Isit320Midterm2015** which currently contains at least numerous test suites.
 Use the new *focused specs* feature from Jasmine 2.1 to work with one suite at a time.
 To do this, change **describe** to **fdescribe** or **it** to **fit**.
 It you make a suite with **fdescribe**, then just that one suite will run and the others won't clutter your screen:

 - [Focused Spec Examples][fse]